Teresa Sampsonia: Early life and marriage

 Her origin and early life have been the subject of uncertainty.
 The culture and structure of the Persian royal court and an equivalent European royal court did not function in the same way, which caused misunderstandings in interpretation of information.

 An English source from 1677 related that "[s]he was of Christian parentage, and honorable descent" and the niece of a Circassian wife of the Shah.

 A Western interpretation of this was that she was a noblewoman and attended the "Iranian Royal court" in the same fashion as was common in Europe, where the daughters of nobility attended the royal court to serve as ladies-in-waiting, and met Robert Shirley in this way.

 However, in a Muslim court, women lived in gender segregation.
 There was no such thing as ladies-in-waiting in the Western sense of the word, and there was no possibility for her to have met Robert Shirley and fallen in love with him prior to marriage.
 The women of the Persian court of the Safavid dynasty lived in seclusion from men confined to the Safavid imperial harem, which were staffed with enslaved women raised and tutored to serve either as harem servants or as consorts of the Shah, many of whom were Christian Circassians, bought in the slave market or given as gifts.

 Teresa Sampsonia were likely related to one of these enslaved Circassian harem women, either a "favorite wife", slave concubine, or a servant.
 As a slave, she would not have been Muslim, since Islamic law banned the enslavement of other Muslims, and the enslaved women of the harem were normally non-Muslim.

 The Carmelite records describe how Robert Shirley: "purchased a slave [i.e., Terese Sampsonia] from Circassia, a province situated between Muscovy and Persia, who belonged to the Muhammadan faith, kept her as his wife [sua donna] and, because it was made a point of religious scruple and duty, he had her baptized by Fr [Friar] Paul Simon, the Discalced Carmelite, and married her...".

-It was a common custom for a ruler in the Islamic world to give a woman raised in his harem in marriage to a man he wished to favor, and it is likely that the Shah arranged for Robert Shirley to marry Teresa Sampsonia as a reward in this manner.
+It was a common custom for a ruler in the Islamic world to give a woman raised in his harem in marriage to a man he wished to favor, and the Shah likely arranged for Robert Shirley to marry Teresa Sampsonia as a reward in this manner.